arslankhurshid/lip-app/README.md

 lip-app
 =======

-This is the source of the 2013 "Lernen ist Persönlich" project, co-funded in parts by netidee.at and in parts by the European Commission through the next-tell.eu project.
+This is the source of the "Lernen ist Persönlich" project, co-funded in parts by netidee.at and in parts by the European Commission through the next-tell.eu project.

-The home-page of the project is http://lip-app.eu
+The home-page of the project is http://lip-app.eu, news can be fount on our blog http://lernen-ist-persoenlich.blogspot.co.at

 The App is developed by Verein Offenes Lernen, ZVR 066113569 licensed by "Creative Commons Namensnennung - Nicht-kommerziell - Weitergabe unter gleichen Bedingungen 4.0 International Lizenz", Austria.
 Instead of CC a GPLv2 license might be applied, as attached to this repository.